 Contact your local State/territory MS organisation to find out about any relevant peer or online support groups within your community.

-1. New data to be published from the Menzies Institute for Medical research April 2018 – Economic Impact of MS in Australia in 2018 Report currently in preparation.
+1. New data to be published from the MS Research Australia commissioned Economic Impact of MS in Australia 2018 Report, prepared by the Menzies Institute for Medical Research – currently in preparation.